Missouri Military Academy: School life

 In 1985, MMA was designated as an "Exemplary Private School" by the U.S. Department of Education.
 The academy is a College Board test center for central Missouri.
 In 2003, the academic program was expanded to include dual-credit courses, allowing cadets to accumulate college credit hours while fulfilling high school requirements.
 School year 2007-2008 saw the incorporation of the academy's first National Honor Society chapter.
-In 2008, Advanced Placement course offerings increased to nine.

 MMA offers 11 varsity sports and regularly wins state military school championships.
-In addition, there are athletic opportunities for all cadets in the Raider Program, physical education, horseback riding, and intramural sports.
-The state championship drill team, the Fusileers, the marching band, and color guard continue to bring renown to the school.
-The units have been selected to represent the State of Missouri in presidential inaugural parades, and they have performed at televised college and professional sporting events.
+The Colonels Soccer team advanced to the Missouri State Class 1 finals in 2024, finishing second, the team's best finish in school history.
+In addition, there are athletic opportunities for all cadets in the Army JROTC Raiders Program, physical education, horseback riding, and intramural sports.
+The competitive JROTC drill team (the Fusileers), the marching band, and color guard have represented the state of Missouri in presidential inaugural parades, and they have performed at televised college and professional sporting events.
 The Fusileers also represent MMA at the National High School Drill Team Championships where they have been nationally ranked.